 Note: This document utilizes configuration examples as well as debug and show command outputs as reference points.
 The many features in this document are clearly marked with the version the feature was introduced to both Cisco IOS® and Cisco IOS-XE®.

-The Call Control elements that play the Master role and provide centralized call intelligence.
+The Call Control elements that play the Primary role and provide centralized call intelligence.

 The Media Gateway Control Protocol (MGCP) is defined by RFC 2705.
-MGCP is a master/slave protocol, where the Endpoint (Slave) is controlled by a Call Agent (Master) of some type.
-The entire control intelligence is controlled by a Master who instructs the endpoint what action to take once an event is detected.
+MGCP is a Call Agent/Endpoint protocol, where the Endpoint is controlled by a Call Agent of some type.
+The entire control intelligence is controlled by a Call Agent who instructs the endpoint what action to take once an event is detected.
 MGCP uses TCP port 2428 and UDP port 2427.